saurabh-sarswt/saurabh-sarswt/README.md

 ### Hi there 👋

-### I am a PhD student at IIT Delhi and currently working on bioactive peptide  design through natural language processing.
+I am a PhD student at IIT Delhi and currently working on bioactive peptide design using machineg learning.
+My interest lies in correlating sequence-activity relationship of various antimicrobial and cell penetrating peptide using language models.

 <!--
 **saurabh-sarswt/saurabh-sarswt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.